 - A step-up CD offers predictable APY rate increases at regular intervals.
 On a 36-month CD, for example, your APY could increase every six months.
 However, keep in mind that these APY rates begin below general market rates, so the payoff takes time to occur.

 - A jumbo CD works just like a regular CD, but it offers the highest APY rates in exchange for large minimum balance requirements.
 Most jumbo CDs require at least $100,000 as a minimum deposit.
-Interest rates fluctuate with the trends of the economy, so do your research and make sure the APY you receive is worth locking up $100,000 for such a long time.
+Interest rates fluctuate with the trends of the economy.
+Do your research and make sure the APY you receive is worth locking up $100,000 for such a long time.

 - A liquid CD reduces or eliminates penalties for early withdrawal, but in exchange it provides lower rates of return.
 Depending on the APY rates available through your normal savings account, this type of CD may offer better returns without the risk of fees for accessing your money when it’s needed.